A brief overview of mission operations at ESA.

 Missions in preparation

-We are actively preparing for the following missions: BepiColombo, LISA Pathfinder, ADM-Aeolus, EarthCare and GMES/Sentinels (initially, two satellites in each of the three Sentinel missions), Biomass, Euclid, ExoMars 1 & 2 and Solar Orbiter.
+We are actively preparing for the following missions: BepiColombo, LISA Pathfinder, ADM-Aeolus, EarthCare, Copernicus/Sentinels (multiple satellites/missions), Biomass, Euclid, ExoMars 1 & 2, JUICE and Solar Orbiter.

 People in Operations

 Q2: What's a 'ground segment'?

 For any space mission, the ground segment comprises the hardware, software, networks and other resources on the ground used to operate the spacecraft and process data received from the instruments on board.

 We are specialists in designing, building, operating and maintaining the satellite control portions of ground segments and in conducting operations for all types of missions, from low-Earth orbit and geostationary to interplanetary and astronomical observatory missions.